 Webinars have proven to be a lucrative marketing strategy for small businesses and sales teams in large enterprises.
 The interactive nature and personal touch of live webinars make webinars a perfect strategy for selling high-ticket B2B products or courses.
+This is why we have studios like Green Screen Studio, that we can use for hosting our webinars.

 In this guide, you’ll learn that you don’t actually need to subscribe for expensive webinar platforms, which are overloaded with bells and whistles.
 Actually, you can build most of the webinar funnel using WordPress and its plugins.